Updated: Jul 23

 2. Get acupuncture!
 (You knew that was coming).

 Acupuncture (with a qualified acupuncturist) is a perfectly safe modality to use stand alone or as part of a combined approach with medications or cognitive behavioural therapy.
 Acupuncture can also help to reduce some of the unpleasant side effects of medication.
-Currently licensed acupuncturists are in in ‘lock down’ following the governments advice on socially distancing.
-The situation and guidance is evolving rapidly and some Acupuncturists are able to offer virtual appointment via videolink.
-To hear first of your local acupuncturists plans to reopen, locate a local and licenced acupuncturist and get in touch by visiting acupuncture.org.uk
+To locate a local and licensed traditional acupuncturist you can do so by visiting acupuncture.org.uk

 3. Spend time in nature